Do your career plans need a good kick in the caboose? Do you find yourself shouting “All aboard!” when loading passengers into your personal vehicle?

 What Does a Train Conductor Do?

-Before you find out how to become a train conductor, you should know the various daily tasks that these veterans on the railway carry out.
+Before you find out the steps to become a train conductor, you should know the various daily tasks that these veterans on the railway carry out.
 Here is a list of potential job duties for conductors:

 - Managing the load distribution across all train cars